Recidvst/Recidvst/README.md

 __I am:__

 - 👨‍💻 Working as a Full Stack Software Engineer at SSE in the UK.
-- 🔭 Trying to find time to improve/rewrite a couple of my open source javascript packages and side projects.
+- 📚 Currently working mostly with C#/.NET, React/Next.js, Node and Go.
-- 📚 Getting to grips with C#/.NET
+- 🔭 Trying to find time to improve/rewrite a couple of my open source npm packages and side projects.

 > Why don't you check out some of my recent open source repos or visit [my web site](https://www.chris-snowden.me/ 'Link to my personal website').